USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 Quality: *Usability - Learnability*

-Scenario: How many minutes does it take in average for end user to learn the system features?
+Scenario: An end user wants to learn the system features of the web application.
+System was designed according to the various rules of human computer interaction so that the user will learn these system features within 10 minutes.

 ```puml
 @startuml